Johan Larsson (ice hockey, born 1992): Playing career

 On 3 April 2013 at the trade deadline, Larsson was acquired by the Buffalo Sabres along with goaltender Matt Hackett, a first-round pick in 2013 (Nikita Zadorov) and a second-round pick in 2014 (Brycen Martin) from the Wild in exchange for Jason Pominville and a fourth-round pick in 2014.
+Larsson played for the Sabres' AHL affiliate Rochester Americans at the 2013 Spengler Cup.

 Larsson has on several occasions participated in Sweden's national teams, including the junior teams as well as the senior team.
 In the 2010 World U18 Championships, Larsson and his Sweden were placed second after the United States, losing the final against them.

 The Sabres re-signed Larsson in the summer before the 2017–18 season to a two-year, $1.475 million contract.
 During the 2017–18 season, Larsson was suspended for two games on 2 February 2018 for cross checking Vincent Trocheck in a 4–2 loss to the Florida Panthers.

 On 12 July 2019, the Sabres re-signed Larsson to a one-year, $1.55 million contract extension.
 In his eighth year within the Sabres organization in the 2019–20 season, Larsson recorded 6 goals and a career NHL high 18 points in 62 games before the season was paused and effectively ended due to the COVID-19 pandemic.

 On 10 October 2020, as an unrestricted free agent from the Sabres, Larsson opted to sign a two-year, $2.8 million contract with the Arizona Coyotes.